Red Hot Chili Peppers nearly done with new album: “It’s different and new”

 After a ten-year absence from the group, Frusciante re-joined in 2019, replacing Josh Klinghoffer.
 “John’s been back for a while now,” Smith said, “so it feels completely natural.
 He’s so into it.
 He’s working so hard.
 We’re all working hard, but he’s in there with all the overdubs and the magic that he brings.”

-Frusciante appeared on six of the band’s studio albums: ‘Mother’s Milk’, ‘Blood Sugar Sex Magik’, ‘One Hot Minute’, ‘Californication’, ‘By the Way’ and ‘Stadiaum Arcadiaum’, all released between 1989 and 2006.
+Frusciante appeared on the band’s studio albums ‘Mother’s Milk’, ‘Blood Sugar Sex Magik’, ‘Californication’, ‘By the Way’ and ‘Stadium Arcadium’, all released between 1989 and 2006.

 Smith said the group aren’t focusing on trying to live up to the success of any of those albums.
 “All of our records are just real good snapshots of where we’re at [at] that time,” he said.
 “You can’t really go, ‘Oh, gee, I hope it’s as good as…’ Then you’re starting to have preconceived notions about what you want to write.